 The IRB is given regulatory authority to review, approve, require modifications in (to secure approval), or disapprove all research activities involving human subjects [45 CFR 46.109(a)].
 A research activity may only be disapproved after review at a convened meeting of the IRB.
 Research that has been approved by an IRB under this procedure may be subject to further appropriate review and approval or disapproval by officials of the institution.
 However, those officials may not approve the research if it has not been approved by an IRB [45 CFR 46.112].

 The IRB may, in its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the IRB.
 These individuals may not vote with the IRB [45 CFR 46.107(f)].

 When reviewing research proposals, the IRB is primarily interested in safeguarding the rights and well-being of human subjects and in assessing the ethical implications of the proposed procedures.
 In this context, the IRB may pass judgment on research design, but only to the extent that such design affects the subjects' rights or well-being.
 In analyzing the risk/benefit ratio of a research activity, both the stated goals and the scientific merit of the research will be considered.

 Any investigator who intends to conduct research involving human subjects, and who on the basis of what is described believes that research to be full, must submit an application package to Marywood University's IRB for review and approval prior to initiation of research activities.
-The Director of Human Participants Protection and Research Compliance will make the final determination about review type, with consultation of members of the IRB as needed.
+The Director of Human Participants Protection and Research Compliance will make the final determination about review type, with consultation of the IRB Chair, members of the IRB, or the Assistant Provost, as needed.